Get a free, no obligation personal loan quote with rates as low as 9.90%

 9Mean your account is in collections or bankruptcy

-If you are starting from scratch or your credit history shows problems with payments, there are ways you can build or rebuild a positive payment history.
-It’s important to understand that building a health payment history takes time, you won’t see improvements overnight.
+If you’re starting to build your credit score from scratch or your credit history shows problems with payments, there are ways you can build or repair your score with a positive payment history.
+It’s important to understand that building a healthy payment history takes time, so you won’t see improvements overnight.

-• Secured Credit Card – If you can’t get approved for a traditional credit card, you can consider a secured credit card.
-They act similarly but you’ll need to provide a deposit and your credit limit will likely be smaller.
-You’ll have the opportunity to prove that you can use credit responsibly and your payment history will be reported to one or both credit bureaus, depending on the provider.
+If you can’t get approved for a traditional credit card, you can consider a secured credit card.
+They act similarly, but you’ll need to provide a deposit and your credit limit will likely be smaller.
+You’ll have the opportunity to prove that you can use credit responsibly and your payment history may be reported to one or both credit bureaus, depending on the provider.

-• Budgeting – You can also improve your financial situation over time.
-With good budgeting and persistence, you can lower your balances.
-Setting up automatic payments and notifications can ensure you make all of your payments on time.
+A comprehensive budget can help you keep your spending on track based on your income.
+With good budgeting and persistence, you can lower your debt balances, which may have a positive effect on your credit score.
+Consider also setting up automatic payments and notifications to ensure you make all of your payments on time.

 Payment History FAQs